 - Applesauce that contains natural sweeteners is easily digestible and aids in diarrhea treatment.

-- Toast is a decent source of carbohydrate and is easy to digest as well.
+- Toast is a decent source of carbohydrates and is easy to digest as well.

-When it comes to a definitive answer regarding whether alcohol detox can cause diarrhea, it’s hard to go with either yes or no. The truth is that it depends on several variable factors.
-Still, some individuals might suffer from diarrhea, and others may not.
-However, it’s isn’t all bleak as there are several solutions that individuals can use to aid diarrhea.
+When it comes to a definitive answer regarding whether alcohol detox can cause diarrhea, it’s hard to go with either yes or no. The truth is that it depends on several variables.
+Some individuals might suffer from alcohol withdrawal diarrhea, and others may not.
+However, it isn’t all bleak as there are several solutions that individuals can use to aid diarrhea.